godot-escoria/escoria-docs/general/what_is_escoria.rst

 - an ESCBackground, that defines both the background texture and the area that reacts to player inputs

-Additionally, s some facultative elements can be added:
+Additionally, some facultative elements can be added:

 - a walkable area (called "terrain"): defines the area where the player (if any) an walk in,